Gene Littler was a winner on the PGA Tour from 1950s into the 1970s, including one major. He was noted as one of the "sweetest-swinging" golfers ever.

 Littler was forced to take a break from the Tour early in 1972 after being diagnosed with lymph node cancer.
 But following successful surgery, he was back on Tour within months and winning the St. Louis Chldren's Hospital Classic.

-In 1980, Littler joined the Senior Tour.
-He would win 8 times in the early years of that tour, and was still playing occasionally up through 2003.
+In 1980, Littler joined the Champions Tour.
+He would win 8 times in the early years of that tour, and continued making appearances there into the 2000s.

 Gene Littler was inducted into the World Golf Hall of Fame in 1990.